 Care must be taken to avoid the intent and appearance of unethical practice in relationships, actions and communications.
 All procurement activities conducted on behalf of the university must be in compliance with the standards outlined in federal, state and local laws; university policies; the University of Michigan Statement on Stewardship; and Procurement Services procedures.
 For more information about the university’s legislative and regulatory obligations, visit the university’s Compliance Resource Center.
 It is the responsibility of each faculty and staff member of the university to ensure that the university does not knowingly enter into any purchase commitment that could result in a conflict of interest.
 Units with questions about a particular situation should contact Procurement Services.
 Procurement Services Management is the ultimate decision maker on whether a procurement-related activity has the intent or appearance of unethical practice.
 Procurement Services may require individuals involved in supplier proposal evaluations or contract activities to sign confidentiality agreements and/or conflict of interest disclosures.

 Procurement Services is charged with the responsibility of maintaining an open and competitive process for procuring goods and services.
-Bids and proposals from competing vendors will be evaluated by Procurement Services which will also award contracts.
-As part of their stewardship responsibilities, departmental end users are encouraged to compare prices between vendors even when the purchase amount does not require a formal bidding procedure.
+Bids and proposals from competing suppliers will be evaluated by Procurement Services which will also award contracts.
+As part of their stewardship responsibilities, departmental end users are encouraged to compare prices between suppliers even when the purchase amount does not require a formal bidding procedure.
 An open and competitive purchasing environment requires that information pertinent to the bidding process be kept confidential until the conclusion of the process.

 A. CONFLICTS OF INTEREST